Online MSN/MBA Dual Degree Programs – Nursing & Business

 The dual program requires only 23 courses for completion.
 (If students pursued both degrees separately, they would be required to complete 28 courses.)
 The MSN component of the program includes courses such as health promotion and interprofessional collaboration, healthcare policy and advocacy, advanced knowledge of healthcare systems, and nursing leadership and systems thinking.
 The MBA courses included in the curriculum are macroeconomics, operations management, financial management, managerial economics, and marketing management.

-The program teaches students to read healthcare financial statements, gain a thorough understanding of micro and macroeconomics, concepts in business, and develop models for boosting productivity and performance of an organization.
+The program teaches students to read healthcare financial statements, gain a thorough understanding of micro and macroeconomics and business concepts, and develop models for boosting an organization’s productivity and performance.

 - Location: Lisle, Illinois